alfin3/graph-algorithms/README.md

 Additional information relating to the style of the provided implementations is available at https://wiki.sei.cmu.edu/confluence/display/c/3+Recommendations.

+Compilation was completed with gcc 7.5 at the -O3 optimization level.
+Vectorization and cache efficiency have not yet been profiled, which may result in additional implementation changes in the future.

 In each directory with a Makefile, run:

 `make`